 The San Remo

-The most expensive apartment sold at this historic NYC building belonged to Demi Moore, and it went for $45 million.
+The most expensive apartment sold at the San Remo belonged to Demi Moore, and it went for $45 million.
 She first tried to sell the fourteen room duplex for $75 million.
 The runner up was a combination unit on the sixth floor, which sold for a reported $26.4 million.

 A few famous people who’ve had apartments at The San Remo include Tiger Woods, Steven Spielberg, Glenn Close and Steve Martin.
 And many more.